aleksandramedina/Capstone-Seminar/Reflection Blog Post Nov 17/README.md

 Draw a car.

-1. Pick your favorite color.
+1. Pick a color that is good for sketching.
 2. Draw two circles next to each other on the same plane - these will be the tires.
 3. Now add the carcass of the car.
 The top of it is dome shape - like the Vokswagen Beetle.
 4. The car is driving towards your right side.